sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 ==========================================

 You can configure feedback in the :ref:`simple editor<Simple Editor>`.
-When you create a new multiple choice problem, select the template **Multiple Choice with Hints and Feedback**.
+When you add a multiple choice problem, select the template **Multiple Choice with Hints and Feedback**.
 This template has example feedback syntax that you can replace.